 Two life-sized portraits of President Lincoln, seated and standing, were also shown, lent by the Greason/Thayer Collection. http://www.jackwolfestudio.com/gallery.php?gallery=5§ion=20

 The works, all painted during the turbulent mid-sixties, reflect the political turmoil and struggles for Civil Rights of those years, 100 years after the signing of the Emancipation Proclamation.

 The Jack Wolfe Studio is pleased to donate several artworks to Community Legal Services and Counseling Center for the non-profit's lovely new space in an historic building in East Cambridge.

 Spring 2014 Two early oil paintings of Jack's are exhibited by Machine-Age of South Boston at the AD20/21 Design Collection March 30-April 1.
 "Chorus," 1959, 78" x 96", and "Red X, 1961, " 78" x 78", reflect Jack's large-scale dynamic work of that period.

-Here is a link to a blog relating to the article in Boston Home Design magazine featuring Jack's painting "Number, Numbest One."
-It includes some other images, including one of a young Jack Wolfe in his studio with edge and attitude!. http://blogs.bostonmagazine.com/boston-home-interior-design/2012/02/27/found-art/
+Here is a link to a blog relating to the article in Boston Home Design magazine featuring Jack's painting "Number, Numbest One." http://www.bostonmagazine.com/home-design/blog/2012/02/27/found-art/

 .
 Thank you!